JaroslavKotrba/LogisticRegressionTitanic/README.md

 # LogisticRegressionTitanic

-R script: Survive on the Titanic
+R SCRIPT: Survive on the Titanic